sajjadGG/book-python/print-formatting/index.rst

 :About assignment:
     * Filename: ``print_formatting.py``
-    * Lines of code to write: 3 linie
+    * Lines of code to write: 3 lines
     * Estimated time of completion: 10 min

-:Podpowiedź:
+:Hints:
     * Fahrenheit to Celsius: (°F - 32) / 1.8 = °C
     * Celsius to Fahrenheit: (°C * 1.8) + 32 = °F
     * .. code-block:: python